yojoecapital/notes/CS-585 Natural Language Processing/3-Information-Theory-Review.md

 ## Information Content

-- the ==information content== or optimal code length of an event drawn from a uniform (equiprobable) distribution with $N$ outcomes is
+- the **information content** or optimal code length of an event drawn from a uniform (equiprobable) distribution with $N$ outcomes is

 $$
 -\log_2 \frac{1}{N} = \log_2 N \text{ bits}